bastijnvandenboom/Imaging_cleaning/README.md

 - ROI pairs that fullfil the merge pair thresholds will be accessible in the Merge panel

 Plotting: allows to change visulization while running the GUI
-- Contour threshold changes the fraction of pixels to include to plot contour
+- Contour thr: threshold for the fraction of pixels to include to plot contours or ROIs
-- Scaling plot changes the scaling of the colorbar
+- Scaling plot: change the scaling of the colorbar
-- Cn/Mn plots correlation image (Cn) or maximum projection (Mn)
+- Cn/Mn: plot correlation image (Cn) or maximum projection (Mn)
-- C_raw/C plots DF/F (C_raw) or denoised signal (C)
+- C_raw/C: plot DF/F (C_raw) or denoised signal (C)
-- Concat mark plots repetitive black dotted lines on the temporal traces (useful to indicate recording duration or file size)
+- Concat mark: plots repetitive black dotted lines on the temporal traces (useful to indicate recording duration or file size)
+- Flip bg: checked will flip the background (useful for old Matlab-based CNMF-e)
-- Plot contours during GUI plots contours of all ROIs when you are in the GUI
+- Plot all contours: during GUI, checking this will plot contours of all ROIs

+Start GUI
+- Load File: manual select file (.hdf5 or .mat)
+- START GUI: start GUI
+- restart GUI: restart the GUI (either do all deletes or all merges, then save data, then restart GUI)

+Save data
+- Delete: delete ROIs in delete list
+- Merge: merge ROIs in merge list (make sure no ROI values are repeated)
+- Save data: store cleaned data

 While visualizing single ROIs in the Delete panel, the Single ROI info will update